DeepTutor: Towards Agentic Personalized Tutoring: DeepTutor Framework

-\paragraph{Personalized Question Generation.} Question generation is decomposed into two stages that separate \emph{what to ask} from \emph{how to ask and verify}. \emph{Stage~\ding{175}, Idea Generation}, maps the conceptual landscape around a topic through the lens of the individual learner, producing candidate question ideas with personalized rationales grounded in diagnosed gaps from $\mathcal{D}_w$.
-An evaluator-driven filtering-then-ranking pass prunes ill-formed or redundant candidates. \emph{Stage~\ding{176}, Critic-Guided Generation}, instantiates each idea into a question--answer--explanation triple, verified by a structurally separated validator that checks template alignment, factual correctness, and, for computational questions, sandboxed code execution.
-Because the validator shares no reasoning chain with the generator, it must independently verify correctness, reducing self-confirming errors~\citep{spiliopoulou2025playfavorites}.
+A tutor must also pose the right questions: ones that are meaningful, factually grounded, and calibrated to the individual learner.
+We propose a two-stage architecture that separates \emph{what to ask} from \emph{how to ask and verify}; these stages correspond to \ding{175}--\ding{176} in Appendix Algorithm~\ref{alg:loop}. \DTTightBetween

+\DTTightParagraph \paragraph{Stage \ding{175}: Personalized Idea Generation.} Rather than generating questions directly from a bare topic, the idea agent first maps the conceptual landscape around $\tau$ through the lens of the individual learner.
+Conditioning jointly on $\mathcal{C}_{\text{rag}}$ and $\mathcal{C}_{\text{mem}}$, including past mistakes, difficulty trends, and related problems surfaced via the TraceToolkit, the idea agent produces a pool of candidate ideas, each specifying a target concept, question format (MCQ, written-response, or coding), and a personalized rationale grounded in diagnosed gaps.
+An evaluator-driven filtering and ranking procedure iteratively prunes ill-formed or redundant candidates according to quality dimensions such as clarity, relevance, and diversity, yielding structured question templates $\{\mathcal{T}_i\}$ for the next stage. \DTTightBetween

+\DTTightParagraph \paragraph{Stage \ding{176}: Critic-Guided Question--Answer--Explanation Generation.} For each template $\mathcal{T}_i$, a \textbf{generator} produces a question, answer, and explanation triple $(q_i, a_i, e_i)$, drawing on $\mathcal{C}_{\text{rag}}$ for factual grounding and $\mathcal{C}_{\text{mem}}$ for difficulty calibration.
+A structurally separated \textbf{validator} then applies two complementary checks: LLM-based verification assesses template alignment, factual correctness, and pedagogical soundness for all items, while computational questions undergo additional sandboxed code execution.
+This separation is critical: because the validator shares no reasoning chain with the generator, it must independently verify correctness, reducing the risk of self-confirming errors that self-evaluation may miss~\citep{spiliopoulou2025playfavorites}.
+Failed pairs receive structured diagnostic feedback and are regenerated until both pedagogical and factual constraints are met. \DTTightBetween